What are some good recipes for pecan pie bark? Is this a pecan pie? What are some of the best flavors for pecan bark?

 Notes

-- Substitutions: You can use graham crackers or matzo instead of saltines for a different base flavor and texture.
+- Substitutions: You can use graham crackers instead of saltines for a different base flavor and texture.

 - Storage: Store the bark in an airtight container at room temperature for up to a week, or in the fridge if you prefer it extra crunchy.